-Authority of Jurisdiction -- The consolidated plan is authorized under State and local law (as applicable) and the jurisdiction possesses the legal authority to carry out the programs for which it is seeking funding, in accordance with applicable HUD regulations.
+Authority of Jurisdiction --The consolidated plan is authorized under State and local law (as applicable) and the jurisdiction possesses the legal authority to carry out the programs for which it is seeking funding, in accordance with applicable HUD regulations.

-Consistency with plan - The housing activities to be undertaken with CDBG and HOME funds are consistent with the Consolidated (Strategic) Plan.
+Consistency with plan -- The housing activities to be undertaken with Community Development Block Grant and HOME funds are consistent with the strategic plan in the jurisdiction's consolidated plan.

-Section 3 -- It will comply with section 3 of the Housing and Urban Development Act of 1968, and implementing regulations at 24 CFR Part 135.
+Section 3 -- It will comply with section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
+1701u) and implementing regulations at 24 CFR Part 135.